 were designed to be the go-to option for fitness aficionados.
 They feature a built-in heart rate sensor

 that allows users to be able to track how hard they are working as they work towards their fitness goals.
-These headphones are also sweat-proof
+Each pair of the Bose SoundSport Pulse is also sweat-proof

 , making them a perfect choice for folks who get more than a little sweaty during their workouts.
 They can feel a little bulky, especially on longer runs, but the earbuds don't come out of your ears as you run so, we can’t complain too much.

 As any pair of decent sports headphones should be, the Bose SoundSport Pulse are sweat resistant.
 This means that the sensitive electronic components won’t be damaged by your sweat, no matter how hard you’re working during your workouts.
 That said, they are not waterproof and should not be submerged in water.
 They feature a hydrophobic cloth that will resist sweat and the weather-proof design ensures you are able to take your workout out in the elements without destroying your investment.